Oracle Forms: Version Summary

-Integration with Oracle Designer CASE Tool
+Oracle Designer

-Oracle Designer is a Computer aided software engineering (CASE) tool that was sold by Oracle.
+Oracle Designer was a Computer aided software engineering (CASE) tool that was sold by Oracle.
 It was able to generate various software modules including Oracle Forms and Oracle Reports.
 The last release of Oracle Designer was in 2010 and it has since been discontinued.

 Current status

 Whilst Oracle's preferred approach for new development is its Java based Oracle Application Development Framework or Oracle Application Express, Oracle's development tools statement of direction is quite clear in its commitment to continuing to support Oracle Forms and continue to develop and enhance it in the following areas: